top of page

 Humberside and East Midlands Airport are the nearest airports for international or distant visitors.
 From there, you can rent a car or use public transport to reach Skegness, a manageable drive away.

 Parking in Skegness, especially during popular events like the East Coast Pride, requires some planning as the town's parking facilities can get quite busy.
-Unlike larger cities, Skegness doesn't feature large parking facilities like NCP or Q-Park.
+Unlike larger cities, Skegness doesn't feature parking brands like NCP or Q-Park.
 Instead, most parking options are council-operated car parks.

 These council-run car parks are strategically located throughout the town, providing convenient access to various attractions and amenities.
 However, during high-profile events like East Coast Pride, these car parks tend to fill up quickly due to the influx of visitors.
 It's advisable to arrive early to secure a spot or consider alternative transportation options.